 Strong build aside, the Huntaway is still prone to a number of hereditary and congenital conditions that can adversely affect his health, and your family’s budget.
 Some of the conditions and illnesses Huntaways are prone to include musculoskeletal conditions such as mucopolysaccharidosis; heart conditions such as subaortic stenosis and dilated cardiomyopathy; and skin conditions such as follicular dysplasia.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet, as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Huntaway inherits his mother’s weak heart or his father’s pattern baldness, you’re protected.